-Women's Institute / Neighbourhood Club
+Women's Institute / Neighborhood Club (Was across from "General Store" quilt)

 The building that was used for many years by the Housey's Rapids members was across the road from the store and had to be removed to widen the road.
 The organization was a group of dedicated women in the community.
 In 1948 the Housey's Rapids and Barkway Institutes held a meeting and decided they would help improve the cemeteries, as written by Florence Rebman in the Tweedsmuir History.
 These ladies accomplished many other good deeds for the communities.
 Each year they hand-sewed a quilt as a fund raiser, and added to that by having a bake sale with homemade goodies each summer.
 They made delicious pies, butter tarts, cakes and cookies!
+This building no longer exists.

-#23 1007 Cooks Road, Lot 25, Conc 9,
+#23 1007 Cooks Road, Lot 25, Conc 9, "Friendship Circle"

-"Friendship Circle"